 Ben Lewellyn-Taylor lives in Dallas, Texas with his spouse Meggie and their dog Rowlf.
-He taught middle and high school before returning to school for graduate studies on hip-hop, religion, and race, and he's still in school because he didn't take The College Dropout skits to heart.
+Ben taught middle and high school before returning to school for graduate studies on hip-hop, religion, and race.
+He's still in school because he didn't take The College Dropout skits to heart.
 Ben's creative writing, including personal essays and poetry, can be found in various online literary journals.

 What Travis truly captures on 'ASTROWORLD' is the spirit of our times—longing for the thrill of the ride but dreading the giant drop.

 '4:44' One Year Later: Reframing a Legacy Through JAY-Z's Short Films

 One year later, we revisit JAY-Z's '4:44' with the added context of the album's confrontational short films.

 Experimentation is Crucial in the Streaming Era, but Execution is Key

 Artists are reshaping the form, length, and method of releases to help their albums stick beyond their first week.